Shahrvand

 Shahrvand (Persian: شهروند) is the largest Persian language newspaper in North America, which serves the Iranian and Afghan communities across North America.

 Shahrvand has been published since 1991.
 Shahrvand is published weekly on Thursdays with distribution through Iranian businesses as well as community arts/cultural/entertainment events.
 Shahrvand has introduced weekly arts and cultural listings provided in partnership with Toronto’s NOW magazine.

+The website has been down for an indeterminate amount of time, at least since April 27th.
+It is unclear if it will be restored.